-Solidarity’s political relevance has declined significantly since the early ’90s, but the legacy of the movement is commemorated at the European Solidarity Center, opened in 2014 in Gdańsk.
+Solidarity’s political relevance has declined significantly since the early ’90s, but the movement’s legacy is commemorated at the European Solidarity Center, which opened in 2014 in Gdańsk.

 Palace of Culture and Science

-The inescapable landmark of Warsaw and the main relic from Communist rule, this towering, 237 meters high colossus of rock dominates the Polish capital’s skyline day and night.
+The inescapable landmark of Warsaw and the main relic from Communist rule, this towering 237 meters high rock colossus dominates the Polish capital’s skyline day and night.

-Built by 3500 Soviet workmen as a “gift to the Poles” from Joseph Stalin, the PKiN (Pałac Kultury i Nauki), with its impressive blend of ruthless socialist realism, art deco architecture and Polish renaissance elements, is a wildly contorversial symbol of the renaissance from the rubble of the post-WWII.
+Built by 3500 Soviet workmen as a “gift to the Poles” from Joseph Stalin, the PKiN (Pałac Kultury i Nauki), with its impressive blend of ruthless socialist realism, art deco architecture, and Polish renaissance elements, is a wildly controversial symbol of the renaissance from the rubble of the post-WWII.

-The fruit-flavored, colorful Soplica is a best seller domestically, while famous brands like Wyborowa, Sobieski, or Krupnik populate liquor stores around the world.
+The fruit-flavored, colorful Soplica is a domestic best-selling, while famous brands like Wyborowa, Sobieski, or Krupnik populate liquor stores worldwide.
 However, the 600-year-old Żubrówka is uniquely distinctive as every bottle contains a bison grass leaf sourced from Białowieża Forest.
 Nevertheless, regardless of your choice, you just cannot go wrong, so…Na zdrowie.